vandie/burroughs/readme.md

 Your utility should calculate the payment dates for the next 12 months, including the current month, and output to the screen in a CSV format.

 ## Requirements
-The project was built on top of nodejs `v10.15.0`. while other versions may work, this is the only version it has been tested on.
+The project was built on top of nodejs `v10.15.0`.
+While other versions may work, this is the only version it has been tested on.

 This project does make use of `dayJS` to make date-time manipulation a bit simpler.
-The reason dayjs was chosen over a more popular, such as momentJS, solution is that dayJS is known for being a minimal 2kb in size.
+The reason dayjs was chosen over a more popular library, such as momentJS, is that dayJS is known for being a minimal 2kb in size.

 ## Setup
 All requirements can be installed via NPM or YARN using `npm install` or `yarn` from the project directory.
-To run the program, simply run the comman `npm start` or `yarn start`.
+To run the program, simply run the command `npm start` or `yarn start`.

 ## Notes
 - In an attempt to ensure the code is as simple to follow as it can be, all code is fully commented.
 - Getting the CSV will not include dates within the current month if they have already past, it will however include them if they are the current date or later.
-- Pay Days and Bonus Days are in sepearte coulmns.
-This is due to how I read the task.
+- Pay Days and Bonus Days are in sepearte columns.
+This is due to how I understood the task.